 - What are the U.S. Immigration Service Filing Fees?

-- What are the Legal Fees to Petition for a Family Residency?
+- What are the Legal Fees to petition for a U.S. family residency application?

-- Newsletter on Family Green Card / Residency Petitions and Estimated Wait Periods (April 2014)
+- Newsletter on U.S. Green Card / Residency Petitions for family members and estimated wait periods (April 2014)

-What Family Members are Eligible to Obtain Family Residency in the US and How Long are the Estimated Wait Periods for a Family based Green Card?
+What family members are eligible to obtain Residency in the U.S. and how long are the estimated wait periods for a Green Card?

-US citizens may file family based immigration petitions on behalf of the following family member: (please note there may be a mandatory “waiting” period for applications filed in the US Consular Processes may require additional waiting time and procedures)
+U.S. citizens may file family based immigration petitions on behalf of the following family member: (please note there may be a mandatory “waiting” period for applications filed in the U.S. and consular processing will require additional time and procedures):

-- Residency for spouse of U.S. citizen: 6-12 months wait period (however, work permit and travel authorization is granted within 60 – 90 days from filing for the applications if eligible for adjustment of status);
+- Residency for spouse of U.S. citizen: 6-12 months processing time (however, work permit and travel authorization is granted within 60 – 90 days from filing of the applications if eligible for adjustment of status);

-- U.S. Green Card / Residency for parent of U.S. Citizen: 8-12 months wait period (however, work permit and travel authorization is granted within 60 – 90 days from filing for the applications if eligible for adjustment of status);
+- U.S. Green Card / Residency for parent of U.S. Citizen: 8-12 months processing time (however, work permit and travel authorization is granted within 60 – 90 days from filing of the applications if eligible for adjustment of status);

-- Green Card for unmarried children of U.S. citizens under 21 years of age (including step children): 6-12 months wait period (however, work permit and travel authorization is granted within 60 – 90 days from filing for work authorization if eligible for adjustment of status).
+- Green Card for unmarried children of U.S. citizens under 21 years of age (including step children): 6-12 months processing time (however, work permit and travel authorization is granted within 60 – 90 days from filing for work authorization if eligible for adjustment of status).
 Children under 18 years old at the time the Legal Permanent Resident status is granted may be eligible for automatic U.S. citizenship.

 Residency (Green Card) for Relatives of U.S. Legal Permanent Residents

-**The estimated wait times are based on our experience and the US Visa Bulletin.
+**The estimated wait times are based on our experience and the U.S. Visa Bulletin.
 They are subject to change depending on the location and volume of cases handled by a particular U.S. Immigration Service center.
-U.S. Residency/Green Card Petitions for immigrants from China, India, Mexico and the Philippines generally take longer than the estimated times above (see Visa Bulletin for those estimates).
+U.S. Residency/Green Card Petitions for immigrants from certain countries, i.e. China, India, Mexico and the Philippines generally take longer than the estimated times above (see Visa Bulletin for those estimates).
 A family immigration lawyer in our firm can help you to determine if your family is eligible to apply for the U.S. Green Card.

 Once permanent residency is approved it will remain valid as long as the person continues to reside the majority of the time in the U.S. and complies with the legal conditions for U.S. legal permanent residency.

 U.S. legal permanent residency status never expires as long as you continue to meet the U.S. residency eligibility conditions as stated in your residency application.
 However, the green card (or evidence of permanent residency) expires every 10 years and it is recommended that it be renewed six months before expiration.
-An experienced family immigration attorney can help with the renewal process of a family green card or marriage green card.
+An experienced family immigration lawyer at FitzGerald Law Company can help with the renewal process of a family green card or marriage green card.

 Family Benefits of a U.S. Residency